A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Theoretical Results

-\paragraph{Analysis when Condition~\ref{ass:rhoassumption} holds.} We start by analyzing the case in which Condition~\ref{ass:rhoassumption} holds.
+\paragraph{Analysis when Condition~\ref{ass:rhoassumption} Holds} We start by analyzing the case in which Condition~\ref{ass:rhoassumption} holds.
 By Theorem~\ref{thm:lambdaBoundBoth}, we know that the maximum $1$-norm of the dual vectors selected by \texttt{OGD} during the learning process is upper-bounded by the constant $\zeta$.
 Since $\zeta$ essentially determines the range of the Lagrangian function, we can prove optimal regret and violation bounds of order $\BigOL{\zeta \sqrt{T}}$ for PDGD-OPS, as stated in the following theorem.

 \begin{restatable}{theorem}{stochasticRegretViolation} In the stochastic constraint setting, when Condition~\ref{ass:rhoassumption} holds, the cumulative regret and constraint violation incurred by PDGD-OPS are upper bounded as follows.
-If the rewards are adversarial, then with probability at least $1-4\delta$ it holds:
+If the rewards are adversarial, then with probability at least $1-4\delta$ Algorithm~\ref{alg:PDGD-OPS} provides:

-if the rewards are stochastic, then with probability at least $1-5\delta$ it holds: In both cases, it holds:
+If the rewards are stochastic, then with probability at least $1-5\delta$ Algorithm~\ref{alg:PDGD-OPS} provides: